 Voiced by Kazuhiro Oguro in Japanese and Mike Marx in English

 This is what I saw everyday when I was young.
 I grew up thinking...
 "I'll be an admired knight just like my father and I'll protect this country!" [...]
 The reality was much harder than I imagined back then.
 I feel all the more strongly how great my father was.
-To protect this country I would tear the flesh from my body.Knight of Basil and prisoner of Sandora's Hellena compound, at least until Dart rescues him in the midst of his strike to save Shana.
-Together, they escape to the Kingdom of Basil and assist in its defense at the fortress city of Hoax.Wielder of the Jade Dragoon Spirit, won from Greham, the man who killed Lavitz's father during the initial schism that split Serdio into Basil and Sandora.
-Killed by Lloyd while saving King Albert from Hellena, and his soul imprisoned in the Winglies' Death City Mayfil due to his ties to the world of the living.
+To protect this country I would tear the flesh from my body.Knight of Basil and prisoner of Sandora's Hellena compound - at least until Dart rescues him in the midst of attempt to rescue Shana.
+Together, they escape to the Kingdom of Basil and assist in its defense throughout the first disc.
+Initial wielder of the Jade Dragoon Spirit, having won it in combat with Greham, the murderer of Lavitz's father.
+Killed by Lloyd while saving King Albert from execution at Hellena; his Dragoon spirit passed to Albert.

 - Back for the Finale: After dying in the penultimate arc in Disc 1, he returns in the penultimate arc of Disc 4 as an unwilling boss.
 After you defeat him, he'll sacrifice his soul to send the player to the Very Definitely Final Dungeon.

 - Blade on a Stick: He Weapon of Choice is a spear, expanded to a full-blown glaive as a Dragoon.

 - Blow You Away: Wind is his primary element.

-- Brainwashed and Crazy/Demonic Possession: In the penultimate arc of Disc 4, which requires the player to fight him.
+- Demonic Possession: In the penultimate arc of Disc 4, which requires the player to fight him.

 - Disappeared Dad: His father is long dead at the start of the story, having been murdered by Greham.

 - Foreshadowing: When Lavitz casts the Blossom/Rose Storm spell, the petals he uses are Cherry Blossoms, a flower long symbolic of the tragically short lives of samurai.